-- Remove deed restrictions on Victory Crossing and support robust implementation of the Rocky Mountain Arsenal National Wildlife Refuge's Comprehensive Conservation Plan.
-1 - Increase availability of affordable, owner-occupied, multifamily housing consistent with the city's comprehensive plan - Advocate solutions to safety and nuisance issues related to railroad proximity, such as crossing conflicts and quiet zone rules. - Support federal and state funding of transportation infrastructure with an emphasis on an integrated, multimodal network. - Continue needed community funding through federal block and competitive grant - Clarify urban renewal and tax increment financing legislation to address ambiguities of HB 15-1348. - Seek changes in city ZIP code assignments to improve community continuity and public safety response. - Uphold local decision-making on technology and techniques to address public safety concerns, such as photo red light cameras. - Preserve tax-exempt status for municipal bonds and expand sales tax coverage to internet businesses.
+- Increase availability of affordable, owner-occupied, multifamily housing consistent with the city's comprehensive plan - Advocate solutions to safety and nuisance issues related to railroad proximity, such as crossing conflicts and quiet zone rules. - Support federal and state funding of transportation infrastructure with an emphasis on an integrated, multimodal network. - Ensure reauthorization of the Older Americans Act and adequate funding for implementation. - Secure technical assistance from U.S. Department of Justice to advance identified policing reforms. - Continue needed community funding through federal block and competitive grant programs. - Uphold local decision-making and home rule authority on taxation, land use controls, and public safety technology and techniques. - Preserve tax-exempt status for municipal bonds and expand sales tax coverage to internet businesses.